matze-dd/Tex2txt/README.md

   D2D  gleich D3D.
 Daher ...
 ```
+The replacements 'D1D' to 'D3D' are taken from the collection in script
+variable parms.display\_math that depends on option --lang, too.
 Now, LT will complain about repetition of D2D.
-Writing “= b,” in the equation
+Finally, writing “= b,” in the equation leads to the output:
-leads to:
 ```
 Wir folgern
   D1D  gleich D2D,